This post may contain affiliate links, view our disclosure.

 For the Japanese Beef Curry:

-- Add the vegetable oil to a 5-quart Dutch oven or equivalent pot over high heat.
-Add the beef cubes in a single layer and sear on both sides, about 3 minutes per side (cook the beef in batches if necessary so you don’t over-crowd the pan).
+- Cook the beef.
+Add the vegetable oil to a 5-quart Dutch oven or equivalent pot over high heat.
+Add the beef cubes in a single layer and sear on both sides, about 3 minutes per side (TIP: cook the beef in batches if necessary so you don’t over-crowd the pan).
 Stir in the onion and cook until starting to soften, about 5 minutes.
 Stir in the garlic and ginger and cook 1 minute.
 Add 4 cups of beef stock.
 Bring up to a boil, then cover the pot, turn the heat down slightly, and boil until the meat is almost fully tender, about 45 minutes to 1 hour.

-- Add the carrot, potato, apple, ketchup, Worcestershire sauce, soy sauce, honey, unsweetened cocoa powder, salt, black pepper, bay leaf, and remaining 3 cups beef stock to the pot with the beef.
+- Cook the veggies.
+Add the carrot, potato, apple, ketchup, Worcestershire sauce, soy sauce, honey, unsweetened cocoa powder, salt, black pepper, bay leaf, and remaining 3 cups beef stock to the pot with the beef.
 Stir, and bring up to a boil.
 Once boiling, cover the pot, turn the heat down slightly, and cook until the vegetables are tender, about 20 to 25 minutes.

 Serve: